soumyaranjan704/NodeGoogleVoiceAssistant/README.md

 - Architecture

-Creating an agent in Dialogflow
+Creating an agent in Dialogflow <br>
-Creating NodeJS project and installing libraries Creating NodeJS backend for Dialogflow
+Creating NodeJS project and installing libraries<br>
+Creating NodeJS backend for Dialogflow<br>
-Integrating Dialogflow with NodeJS backend
+Integrating Dialogflow with NodeJS backend<br>
-Installing and using ngrok
+Installing and using ngrok<br>
-Testing the Dialogflow agent.
+Testing the Dialogflow agent.<br>
-Deploying it on google assistant.
+Deploying it on google assistant.<br>